racker/salus-telemetry-envoy/README.md

 Envoy includes a sub-command called `detached` that can be used to test the Envoy's agent download and configuration mechanism without connecting to an Ambassador.

-The sub-command replaces the support of the Ambassador with two mechanisms:
+The sub-command replaces the support of the Ambassador with the following mechanisms:

 - Ingested telemetry (metrics and logs) is encoded to JSON and output to stdout
 - Agent installation and configuration instructions are loaded from a JSON file
+- Test-Monitor instructions are executed, but the results are output as an info-level log

 The instructions file must be structured for unmarshaling into the `DetachedInstructions` protobuf message, declared in the Telemetry Edge protocol.
 [This example file](cmd/testdata/instructions.json) installs an instance of telegraf and configures a CPU monitor.